Quantum speed limit for observables from quantum asymmetry: Speed and quantum asymmetry

 \section{Speed and quantum asymmetry}

-Consider a quantum system undergoing unitary dynamics within a finite-dimensional Hilbert space $\mathcal{H}$.
+Consider a quantum system with a finite-dimensional Hilbert space $\mathcal{H}$ undergoing unitary dynamics.
 For such scenarios, if infinite resources are available, also the quantum speed can be infinite.
 In particular, if the spectrum of the Hamiltonian is unbounded, i.e., $\|H(t)\|_{\infty}=\infty$, the right hand side of Eq.~\eqref{quantum speed of observable under unitary dynamics} can diverge.
 We denote the operator norm by $\|H(t)\|_{\infty}$, which is identical to the Schatten-$\infty$ norm of $H(t)$.
 Since this case is not particularly interesting, we restrict ourselves to a set of unitaries with a bounded Hamiltonian generator.

 For simplicity and without loss of generality we then consider only Hamiltonians, for which $\|H(t)\|_{\infty}=1$.
 To ease the notation, we denote the corresponding quantum speed limit as

 which is the maximal quantum speed a system with bounded Hamiltonian can achieve.